jay3ss/thephonecall/README.md

 the document didn't copy and paste very well and the results from the OCR were much better.

+## Goal

+The goal here isn't to play partisan politics.
+The is to have this information in another, hopefully accessible, format.

 ## An Aside

 You'll note that I use the word "memorandum" instead of "transcript."
 This is